zukudm/nolus/README.md

  # List of Ansible playbooks:

-nolus_networks_setup.yml - Setup Nolus-netwroks node within your Linux box.
-Run it from root user.
+nolus_networks_setup.yml - Setup Nolus node within your Linux box.
+Run it from the root user.

-nolus_networks_validator_setup.yml - Run a Validator
+nolus_add_restore_keys.yml - Run a new keys generation (or recovery)

+nolus_upgrade_to_validator.yml - Nolus Upgrade to Validator

 nolus_remove.yml  - Remove all nolus-networks data, suitable for all cases.